ABOUT LEADERSHIP EDUCATION AND RESEARCH PROMOTION OF DIVERSITY EVENTS PUBLICATIONS CONTACT US

 “Special Researchers System”

 In 2012, Ochanomizu University introduced a unique researcher system, a post-doctoral fellowship for prominent female researchers who hope to obtain a faculty position.
 The research fellows are commonly called “Migakazuba Researchers.”
-Because female researchers face various life events during their careers, the Institute for Global Leadership supports Migakazuba Researchers’ ongoing projects.
+The system supports the continued research activities of outstanding female researchers and provides opportunities for them to return to research smoothly after a career break.

 Click for details(Japanese)